0eg/marb/README.md

 FROM 00eg/marb
 COPY ./public/ /var/www/
 EXPOSE 7890
-ENTRYPOINT ["/bin/marb", "-404", "404.html"]
+ENTRYPOINT ["/bin/marb", "-404", "404.html", "-https"]
 ```

 The above Dockerfile will copy files in `./public` to the `/var/www/`
 directory, which is the default root directory.
 It exposes port 7890,
-which is the port marb listens on by default, and finally runs
+which is the port marb listens on by default, and runs
 `/bin/marb -404 404.html` which specifies a file to serve on error 404.
+It also enables forcing HTTPS, by redirecting requests that come via
+HTTP.
+This depends on the presence of `X-Forwarded-Proto` header.